Scalar data¶

 What data can be read?¶

-reads files produced by CarpetASCII
+OneScalar reads files produced by CarpetASCII and norms/

-recognizes transparently gz
+reductions produced by CarpetX.
+It recognizes transparently gz and

-compressed files and it works with
+bz2 compressed files and it works with multiple variables in one file, or

-multiple variables in one file, or different files for each variable.
-In the
+different files for each variable.
+In the former case, OneScalar

-the file and deduces the content.
-OneScalar
+reads the column format line in the file and deduces the content.

 Accessing data¶

-One typically does not use directly OneScalar
+One typically does not use directly OneScalar, but

 organizes the various type of scalar data available.
 SimDir

-internally organizes its scalar data as ScalarsDir
+internally organizes its scalar data as ScalarsDir, so this

-documentation is of interest to the scalars in SimDir
+documentation is of interest to the scalars in SimDir.

 import kuibit.cactus_scalars as cs